Indoor positioning system

 An indoor positioning system (IPS) is a network of devices used to locate people or objects where GPS and other satellite technologies lack precision or fail entirely, such as inside multistory buildings, airports, alleys, parking garages, and underground locations.

-A large variety of techniques and devices are used to provide indoor positioning ranging from reconfigured devices already deployed such as smartphones, WiFi and Bluetooth antennas, digital cameras, and clocks; to purpose built installations with relays and beacons strategically placed throughout a defined space.
+A large variety of techniques and devices are used to provide indoor positioning ranging from reconfigured devices already deployed such as smartphones, Wi-Fi and Bluetooth antennas, digital cameras, and clocks; to purpose built installations with relays and beacons strategically placed throughout a defined space.
 Lights, radio waves, magnetic fields, acoustic signals, and behavioral analytics are all used in IPS networks.
 IPS can achieve position accuracy of 2 cm, which is on par with RTK enabled GNSS receivers that can achieve 2 cm accuracy outdoors.

-IPS use different technologies, including distance measurement to nearby anchor nodes (nodes with known fixed positions, e.g. WiFi / LiFi access points, Bluetooth beacons or Ultra-Wideband beacons), magnetic positioning, dead reckoning.
+IPS use different technologies, including distance measurement to nearby anchor nodes (nodes with known fixed positions, e.g. Wi-Fi / Li-Fi access points, Bluetooth beacons or Ultra-Wideband beacons), magnetic positioning, dead reckoning.
 They either actively locate mobile devices and tags or provide ambient location or environmental context for devices to get sensed.